al-eax/CSVWriter/README.md

 # CSVWriter
 Simple c++ csv writer class.
 ## How to use ?

+just c&p or add the CSVWriter-h file to your project.

 #### write a single row
 ```c++
 CSVWriter csv;